 My response that the goal reached far beyond funding did not throw him.
 In fact, it resonated with him.
 Like most Americans, he knew that he had the platform and network to help but didn't know how to use it.
 He just needed a little bit of guidance to be off and running.

 This response – an immediate desire to better the lives of veterans and military families predicated on knowing what to do – became the impetus for the creation of Dixon Center.

 As we celebrate Dixon Center's seventh anniversary on 13 July 2019, we also celebrate how Perot captured the so-called Sea of Goodwill for America's service members: "Just tell me what I can do to help."

 I realized at that moment, in 2010, that this goodwill ran through the core of our country's citizens.
 They wanted (and still do) to assist, but were simply not sure how to do so.

 America needed a center of excellence, a place with staying power where people and organizations could come for relevant advice, consultation, and leadership.
 Two years later, upon retiring from the U.S. Army after 29 years, we founded Dixon Center.

 Today, we work in concert with our parent organization, The Fedcap Group, to ensure that our veterans and military families can succeed where they live.

-Since 2012, our team of experts have been providing advisory services to communities, organizations, and individuals so that they can find strategic, practical solutions for the most challenging issues facing today's veterans and military families.
+Since 2012, our team of experts has worked with communities, organizations, and individuals so that they can find strategic, practical solutions for the most challenging issues facing today's veterans and military families.
 We are familiar with the grassroots solutions that work – and those that may need some fine-tuning.